Monday – 8AM-4:30PM

 Monday, Wednesday, Thursday and Friday: 8AM-5PM

 Contact the Patient Service Center first to arrange for immunizations

 While no appointment is necessary for UW students and established patients to receive immunizations from our clinic, some vaccines require an order from a doctor or a nurse.
 Contact the Patient Service Center by phone or in person to determine the best course of action, or you can get in touch with your Hall Health Center provider through eCare.

 Health Sciences Immunization Program

-Health Sciences Students requiring an annual PPD and/or flu vaccine should contact email@example.com or call (206) 616-9074.
-The Immunization Clinic at Hall Health does not administer this program.
+Health Sciences students with questions about how to satisfy the Health Sciences Immunization Program requirements should email firstname.lastname@example.org or call (206) 616-9074.
+Hall Health Center does not administer this program.

 If you are a Health Sciences student needing a review of your immunization history to meet your program’s requirements, you may contact the Patient Service Center or use your eCare account to schedule an appointment with a provider.
 There may be a fee for form completion.
 The visit is subsidized through the Student Activity Fee.